jacogr/ethcore-jacogr/README.md

 ## tools used

+### development

 - Mac OS X
 - Atom.io editor (all the lovely code highlighting for the web languages)

+### frameworks & building

 - Gulp as the overall build tool
 - Pug (ex Jade) for the HTML pages (who really wants to type <> all day... until we get to JSX that is)
 - SASS for the CSS pre-processor (variables, nesting, includes, CSS is code too after all) with cssclean to minify
 - Babel for ES2015 -> ES5 compilation (via browserify) and uglify to minify
 - React as a JS framework (overkill here, it could/should be just a static page)

+### testing

-- Mocha for JS testing
+- Mocha with JSDOM for JS testing
+- [Travis](https://travis-ci.org/jacogr/ethcore-jacogr) for CI, running the tests, building and deploying [https://jacogr.github.io/ethcore-jacogr](https://jacogr.github.io/ethcore-jacogr)

+### code analysis

-- ESLint, Sass-lint & pug-lint for static analysis
+- ESLint, Sass-lint & pug-lint for static analysis (local, `gulp lint`)
-- Travis for CI, running the tests and building for [https://jacogr.github.io/ethcore-jacogr](https://jacogr.github.io/ethcore-jacogr)
-- CodeClimate to do analysis (ESLint & GPA) and report on coverage (normally the go-to tool for the latter is Coveralls.io)
+- [CodeClimate](https://codeclimate.com/github/jacogr/ethcore-jacogr) to do analysis (ESLint & GPA) and report on coverage (normally the go-to tool for the latter is Coveralls.io)

 ## deviations